CPernet/EEGPreprocessing_Not_so_Basic/README.md

 The rendering for the Matlab/EEGLAB code (filtering, ICA denoising, referencing) can be seen [here](https://cpernet.github.io/EEGPreprocessing_Not_so_Basic/).
 The code and rendering for the [MNE-Python](https://mne.tools/) material can be seen [here](https://github.com/CPernet/EEGPreprocessing_Not_so_Basic/blob/master/code/demo_cov_phantom.ipynb)

+A [separate repository](https://github.com/ainapuce/OHBM2020_EEGCourse_Pernet-Puce) exists to look at the effect of data acquisition systems - especially portable systems that offers great opportunities for more naturalistics approches, but present challenges in terms of data pre-processing.

 ## The data

 The data used in this tutorial come from Wakeman and Henson (2015).
 In this experiment, MEG-EEG data were collected while subjects viewed famous, unfamiliar and scrambled faces.
 Each image was repeated twice (immediately in 50% of cases and 5–10 stimuli apart for the other 50%) and subjects pressed one of two keys with their left or right index finger indicating how symmetric they regarded each image relative to the average.